-ABBREVIATION NAME OF FUND, GRANT OR INITIATIVE BRIEF DESCRIPTION AR Advertising revenue To be extended from buses to include PTIs and street furniture.
-Current MyCiTi contract generates R9.5 million revenue per annum NT - ICDG National Treasury - Integrated City Development Grant This new grant can be accessed for projects in integration zones that have been defined as catalytic projects: R3,46 million in 2016/17 for stormwater management plan R1.8 million in 2016/17 for TOD preparatory work (opex) WCG - Rail Safety Grant funding from WCG Joint initiatives between PRASA/WC and City related to rail safety BICL Bulk Infrastructure Contribution Levy (or development charges) Various development-related infrastructure projects Partnerships with commercial entities Example: V&A Waterfront, Century City - agreements to share costs of infrastructure in return for extension of MyCiTi services Parking Parking policy and parking tenders to be analysed to ensure optimisation of revenue and service provision.
+ABBREVIATION NAME OF FUND, GRANT OR INITIATIVE BRIEF DESCRIPTION CRR Capital Replacement Revenue For development charges and road schemes, as well as for the congestion management programme CSP Cities Support Programme For funding major projects such as transit- oriented development ORIO Ontwikkelingsrelevante Infrastructuurontwikkelin g (Facility for Infrastructure Development) Dutch funding for commercial and maintenance opportunities at PTIs.
+This project is in the development phase and once approved additional funds will be released for implementation AFD L'Agence Française de Développement (French Development Agency) For funding intermodal transport with a focus on rail.
+This includes a training programme.
+Total allocation R3.5 million (opex) AR Advertising revenue To be extended from buses to include PTIs and street furniture.
+Current MyCiTi contract generates R9.5 million revenue per annum NT - ICDG National Treasury - Integrated City Development Grant This new grant can be accessed for projects in integration zones that have been defined as catalytic projects.
+WCG - Rail Safety Grant funding from WCG Joint initiatives between PRASA/WC and City related to rail safety BICL Bulk Infrastructure Contribution Levy (or development charges) Various development-related infrastructure projects Partnerships with commercial entities Example: V&A Waterfront, Century City - agreements to share costs of infrastructure in return for extension of MyCiTi services Parking Parking policy and parking tenders to be analysed to ensure optimisation of revenue and service provision.
 The new Parking Tender has a revenue model in which the City collects the revenue.
 The costing estimates the City contributing in year 1, breaking even in year 2 and making an increasing profit from year 3 Other potential revenue sources Provision of services for event management Park-and-ride charges to fund more security at park-and-ride facilities Environmental asset protection charging Congestion charging Freight management charging Commercial activities at PTIs, stations Public-private partnerships Budget Facility for Infrastructure (national) Other grant funding